nighthawkcoders/nighthawk_csa/README.md

 Runtime Notes: VNC Viewer can connect to the RPi.
 This is a full desktop remote display tool.
 RealVNC lets you share full desktop with cohorts.
 If you reboot RPi, you need a monitor connected at reboot to maintain VNC screen share functionality.
 Reboot will cause screen buffer not to be recognized unless HDMI is present.
 There may be a dummy (mini) HDMI plug that could overcomee this issue.
 Otherwise, after setup your RPi could be headless.

 ## Setting up Java runtime and development
-Java is two pieces, we will need both if you want to run and build
+Java is two pieces (JDK and JRE), both parts are needed in order to run and build
 ```
 $ sudo apt update
 $ sudo apt upgrade